All Episodes

 And then in the lead up to the 2020 race, what do we know?

-and it may be about Hunter Biden, and it ends up that before the election, they they censor what could have been uh a changing narrative in the country and shift the the the voting patterns of significant portions of our edge of our population.
+And it ends up that before the election, they censor what could have been a changing narrative in the country and shift the voting patterns of significant portions of our population.

 There's no doubt that when you look at the thumb on the scales of justice, as well as on the outcome of elections, you can look at the social media, just follow the breadcrumbs that lead back to the Department of Justice and the way that they concealed or suppressed information in 2020, before the election.

-This predates the elections.
+This predates the election.

-And I thank God that we've had states like Georgia that went through the process of actually strengthening the integrity of the election process, but it does not make up for what ultimately we saw in 2020, which have has to be considered at least putting the thumb on the scale again.
+And I thank God that we've had states like Georgia that went through the process of actually strengthening the integrity of the election process, but it does not make up for what ultimately we saw in 2020, which has to be considered at least putting the thumb on the scale again.

 We see that you said it a few times in the show, and I love that I wrote it down, thumb on the scale of justice.